 What you can expect as a member

-Besides being an excellent way to show your support for the UN, you get access to our special events throughout the year, such as conferences, dinners, film nights and speaker events.
+Besides being an excellent way to show your support for the UN, you get access to our special events throughout the year such as conferences, dinners, film nights and speaker events.
 These are a great way to connect with like-minded citizens as well as high-profile UN officials, diplomats, politicians and academics.
 We hold regular meetings for members, which provide an opportunity to be updated about news from the UN and what the UNAA is doing around Australia.
 You are also subscribed to our fortnightly newsletter, Unity News.
-To be elected onto any of our committees or boards you must be a member.
+To be elected to any of our committees or boards you must be a member.

 Our Divisions are the preeminent and original teams of the UNAA.
 Choose your local State/Territory to become a Division member: